irr/lua-labs/README.md

 * [OpenResty]: A full-fledged web application server by bundling the standard Nginx core, lots of 3rd-party Nginx modules, as well as most of their external dependencies

 * [concurrentlua]: Concurrency oriented programming in Lua
+* [iconv]: Lua binding to the POSIX 'iconv' library
 * [json4lua]: A simple encoding of Javascript-like objects that is ideal for lightweight transmission of relatively weakly-typed data
 * [lua-cjson]: Lua CJSON provides JSON support for Lua
 * [lua-llthreads]: Low-Level threads(pthreads or WIN32 threads) for Lua